 - Teaching activities are conducted by a non-profit education institution

 - Performance is in connection with face-to-face teaching activities

 - Performance takes place in a classroom or similar place devoted to instruction

 - Person responsible for the performance has no reason to believe the video was unlawfully made*

 Videos that directly support the class curriculum may be put on reserve for check out during library business hours.
 Check out periods can be designated as in library use only for 2 or 4 hours or for 1 or 5 days to circulate outside of the library.

-Our media viewing room has DVD/Blu-ray players and VCRs and may be used to view reserve videos and videos for classroom assignments.
-Headsets are required and available in the room, which is in the west alcove under the grand stairs on the 1st floor.
+Our Media Viewing Room (M03) on the Mezzanine level has DVD/Blu-ray players and VCRs and may be used to view reserve videos and videos for classroom assignments.
+Headsets are required and provided.

 “Most public performances of a video in a public room (including library meeting rooms), whether or not a fee is charged, are an infringement of copyright.
 Such performances require a public performance license from the rights holder.”*